Siarko/jetlytra/README.md

 ## What is this
 This is a minecraft mod that implements a special wearable jetpack.
 Jetpack that can be equiped with elytra wings.
+Goal was to create a jetpack that will satisfy my own needs, but in the end, it's highly customizable so it will probably satisfy your needs too.

 It improves building experience by allowing you to hover in the air but also improves exploration - no more swapping between elytra and jetpack.